Ultrex Pressure Cooker Recall

 "The pressure cooker was defective and unreasonably dangerous as manufactured in that it separated under pressure when the pressure indicator showed that it was safe to open the pressure cooker," the complaint states.

-The plaintiff is seeking damages for physical pain, suffering, mental anguish, medical expenses, physical scarring, disfigurement, loss in wages and loss of earning capacity.
+The plaintiff is seeking damages for physical pain, suffering, mental anguish, medical expenses, physical scarring, disfigurement, loss of wages, and loss of earning capacity.

 Get a Free Ultrex Pressure Cooker Lawsuit Evaluation With Our Lawyers

-The Product Liability Litigation Group at our law firm is an experienced team of jury trial lawyers that focus on the representation of plaintiffs in Ultrex Pressure Cooker Litigations.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of jury trial lawyers that focus on the representation of plaintiffs in Ultrex Pressure Cooker Litigations.
 We are handling individual litigation nationwide and currently representing consumers in pressure cooker explosion cases in all 50 states.

 Free Confidential Ultrex Pressure Cooker Lawsuit Evaluation: Again, if you or a loved one suffered serious burns or other serious injuries caused by a defective pressure cooker, you should contact our law firm immediately for a free review of your legal rights and potential case.
 You may be entitled to a pressure cooker settlement and a lawyer can help.